moaahil1110/E-Commerce-Website/README.md

 - **Hash Tables**: Efficient storage and retrieval of user and product data.
 - **Doubly Linked List**: Manages purchase records.

+## Prerequisites
+- GCC (GNU Compiler Collection)
+- Ensure you have the necessary permissions to compile and run C programs on your machine.

 ## Compilation & Execution